DublinGreen/wanzami.tv.auth/README.md

 # Spring Boot + GraphQL + MySQL (Wazami tv auth)
-Wazami tv auth service to handle login and registration of new users.
+Wanzami tv auth service to handle login and registration of new users.
 Using Apollo client ().
 Java doc has been generated and unit test

 ## Run Spring Boot application
 ```